cplett/cplett.github.io/page/xtb/1-sp.md

 # Single-point Calcuations

-The most basic feature of **xtb** is the computation of electronic energies, which will be done everytime, an **xtb** calculation is invoked.
+The most basic feature of **xtb** is the computation of electronic energies.
+This is also done everytime, a **xtb** calculation is invoked.
-A single-point calculation is done per default when **xtb** is invoked, but can also explicitly be requested with
+A single-point calculation can also explicitly be requested with

 ```bash
 xtb struc.xyz --sp
 ```

+The electronic energy in Hartree is printed at the end of the output as `TOTAL ENERGY` along with the `GRADIENT NORM` and the `HOMO-LUMO GAP`.

-Single-point calculations of xtb can be, for example, be used to quickly identify reasonable conformers.
-As an example, identify the lowest-energy gas-phase conformer in terms of electronic energy of the following two examples with GFN-FF and GFN2-xTB in kcal/mol.
+Single-point calculations of xtb can, for example, be used to quickly identify reasonable conformers.
+As an example, identify the lowest-energy gas-phase conformer in terms of electronic energy of the following two examples with GFN-FF and GFN2-xTB.
+Compute their energy difference in kcal/mol.

 {% include note.html content='1 Hartree = 627.503 kcal/mol.'%}